Chase Tan: Early life and education

 Chase Tan was born on 1 April 1990.
 He studied in Princess Elizabeth Primary School and Jurongville Secondary School.
 He started playing basketball while studying in secondary school, and was selected for his school team.
 Tan graduated from SIM University.

 Career

 Basketball career

 When Tan was 19, he was spotted by Singapore's national coach Neo Beng Siang and was invited to be part of the Singapore Slingers.
 Tan played for the Singapore Slingers in the Asean Basketball League (ABL) from 2010 to 2015.
 As of 2019, he plays for the SBPHK Hornets in the National Basketball League.

 Tan represented Singapore in major competitions such as the Southeast Asian Games.
 He took part in 2013, 2015 and 2019.
 He won bronze in the 2013 and 2015 edition.

 Acting career

-Tan was talent-spotted in 2013 when he managed to be the top 12 finalist for Hey Gorgeous (season 2).
-In 2014, Tan made his film debut in a movie produced by Tay Ping Hui, Meeting the Giant (再见巨人).
+Tan was talent-spotted in 2013 when he emerged as one of the top 12 finalist for Hey Gorgeous (season 2).
+In 2014, Tan made his film debut in Meeting the Giant, directed by Tay Ping Hui.
 Tan made his Mediacorp acting debut in a drama series produced by Channel 8, Blessings.